MihailCosmin/monkeyshot/README.md

 # monkeyshot
-Utility for making easy screenshots
+Utility for making easy screenshots and desktop recordings

 Works on Windows